 Builders are moving up in the chain

-Our Multi-Client report gives insight into the contracting industry in six different countries.
+Our Multi-Client report gives insight into the contracting industry in eight different countries.
 Both small and large building contractors are interviewed to this end.
 Apart from their order portfolio, we also interview them on the nature of the work.
 What does a contractor do and what not (or no longer) and which developments are they facing?
 From whom does the contractor buy his materials and what is the role of BIM?
 In addition to this fixed data, a particular theme is discussed each time.
 Apart from this research, which is published every quarter, we of course also carry out customised market research among contractors.